Thessaloniki: The Historic Metropolis at the Heart of Macedonia

 Byzantine churches

 Thessaloniki is famous for its Byzantine churches, several of which are UNESCO World Heritage Sites.
 The Church of Saint Sophia, famous for its exceptional mosaics and frescoes, and the Church of the Holy Apostles, dating from the 5ᵉ century, are outstanding examples.
 They illustrate Byzantine religious architecture.
-These buildings, adorned with frescoes and mosaics, bear witness to Thessaloniki’s importance in the expansion of Christianity in the Byzantine Empire.
+These buildings, adorned with frescoes and mosaics, bear witness to the importance of Thessalonica in the expansion of Christianity in the Byzantine Empire.

 The Galley Palace